Celiac Disease Centers

 Yahoo Groups (local and national)

 It’s easy to join a local or national Yahoo Group and jump into conversations (or just read others’ conversations) about the topics that most interest you.
 Trade information about products, restaurants, doctors and much more.
-Celiacs were networking on Yahoo before other forms of social media became prevalent, and the celiac Yahoo Groups are still going strong.
+Celiacs were networking on Yahoo before other forms of social media became prevalent, and some celiac Yahoo Groups are still going strong.
 The discussions are archived and searchable.